 Metalloids are a peculiar set of elements that have properties of both metals and nonmetals.
 The chemical and physical properties of metalloids are a perfect mixture of both metals and nonmetals.
 They are distinguished by a characteristic zig-zag line in the right-hand side of the periodic table ranging from group 13 to group 16.
 The following elements are classified as metalloids.

 Boron (B), Silicon (Si), Germanium (Ge), Arsenic (As), Antimony (Sb), Tellurium (Te), Polonium (Po).

 Nonmetals are the metals on the left-hand side of the periodic table.
 These elements are called so since they aren't metallic in nature.
 The prominent non-metals include the group 15 elements which have carbon.
 Carbon is one of the most important elements.
 This is because most naturally occuring materials consist of carbon.
-The non-metals also include nitrogen, oxygen, and other gases.
+The non-metals also include nitrogen, oxygen, and other gasses.
 Life isn't possible without any of these gases.
-Halogens and noble gases also come under nonmetals.
-Halogens are highly reactive gases whereas noble gases are the least reactive metals.
+Halogens and noble gasses also come under nonmetals.
+Halogens are highly reactive gasses whereas noble gasses are the least reactive metals.

 The construction of the periodic table started during the 1860s when the Russian scientist Dmitry Mendeleyev started making a systematic analysis of the link among the characteristics of elements.
 He established the periodic law and designed the tabular organization of elements.
 This technique made it feasible to examine various sorts of chemical connections that before had been explored solely in isolation.
 It was just in the mid-1900s that headway was achieved in understanding the periodic rule in terms of the electrical configuration of atoms.

 Open and Closed Shells